nuke-systems/runpod-comfyui-serverless/README.md

   -d '{"input":{"workflow":{... your workflow JSON ...}}}' \
   https://api.runpod.ai/v2/<endpoint_id>/runsync
 ```

+If your workflow generates videos, they will be returned in the `output.videos` array (as base64 or S3 URLs, depending on configuration).
+Images are returned in `output.images` as before.

 You can also use the `/run` endpoint for asynchronous jobs and then poll the `/status` to see when the job is done.
 Or you [add a `webhook` into your request](https://docs.runpod.io/serverless/endpoints/send-requests#webhook-notifications) to be notified when the job is done.